![]() |

 important, many foreign countries require that the patent

-sale of the device.
+application be filed before any publication, sale or offer for sale of the device.
 However, if an application is filed in the

-sale, most countries will accord that U.S. "effective filing
+U.S. before the first date of any publication, sale or offer for sale, most countries will accord that U.S. "effective filing

 date" to applications filed in the foreign country within one